LCA-CI-builds-repair/deepchecks/README.md

    ~ Copyright (C) 2021-2023 Deepchecks (https://www.deepchecks.com)
    ~
    ~ This file is part of Deepchecks.
-   ~ Deepchecks is distributed under the terms of the GNU Affero General ~ Public License (version 3 or later).
+   ~ Deepchecks is distributed under the terms of th<!--- These checks can be run manually (e.g. during research) or automatically triggered (with CI processes or in scheduled runs for production monitoring).
+The check's results can be examined with visual reports (by saving them to an HTML file, or seeing them in Jupyter), processed with code (using their json output), and inspected and collaborated upon with a dynamic UI (for examining test results and for production monitoring).
+Optional conditions can be added to each check, to automatically validate whether it passed or not.
+--->fero General
+   ~ Public License (version 3 or later).
    ~ You should have received a copy of the GNU Affero General Public License ~ along with Deepchecks.
 If not, see <http://www.gnu.org/licenses/>.